21 Dec Creating successful drama performances

 A well prepared performance ensures success and creates a huge confidence boost for our students!

-Third is encouragement.
 Throughout the rehearsal process, one of our main priorities as teachers is to focus on encouragement and recognition.
-The tiniest achievements or breakthroughs can make the biggest difference to how a child views their performance ability, and we are quick to celebrate these together in class in order to encourage students to keep working at it and progressing.
+The tiniest achievements or breakthroughs can make the biggest difference to how a child views their performance ability.
+We are quick to celebrate these together in class in order to encourage students to keep working at it and progressing.

 All of this leads to not only a great experience for the kids, but a show that runs smoothly and is fun for everyone.
 Our parents think so too!

 “I really must commend you and your staff for how professionally the whole studio and day [concert] was run.
 You have an excellent business set up and the real joy of the theatre and drama shines through.
 I spent many happy years in drama classes, shows, theatre and other arts and am so glad to see it being enjoyed by the children.
 Congratulations on an excellent studio!”

 To find out more about performance opportunities at Speak Up Studio please click here.